Heavy Tailed Distributions and the States of Randomness

 V. Compression

 Given a particular distribution, it would be useful to be able to apply a transform to it that would bring the tails that disappear off towards infinity into a finite realm where they can be inspected.
 The idea here is to effectively “compress” the tails of the distribution into a finite interval in some sort of consistent way so that different distributions can be compared.
-Firstly, to keep things consistent and straightforward I will only use distributions that are either defined over the domain \small (0,\infty) , or that are symmetric about 0 and defined over the domain \small (-\infty,\infty) .
+Firstly, to keep things consistent and straightforward I will only use distributions that are either defined over the domain , or that are symmetric about 0 and defined over the domain .
 The next thing to do is to ensure that the area under this new compressed curve is still 1, as was the case with the distribution itself beforehand.

-One way to do this, is to find a function \small g(x) that maps between the interval \small (-\infty,\infty) and a finite interval.
-The hyperbolic tangent (or tanh) is one such function, mapping from \small (-\infty,\infty) to \small (-1,1), however ideally we want a function the other way around, that takes in values from -1 to 1, and can output any real number.
-For this, we can simply use the hyperbolic tangent’s inverse function, referred to as \small \textrm{arctanh}(x) or \small \tanh^{-1}(x).
+One way to do this, is to find a function that maps between the interval and a finite interval.
+The hyperbolic tangent (or tanh) is one such function, mapping from to , however ideally we want a function the other way around, that takes in values from -1 to 1, and can output any real number.
+For this, we can simply use the hyperbolic tangent’s inverse function, referred to as or .

-Because the output of \small \textrm{arctanh}(x) is a number in the interval \small (-\infty,\infty), we can feed this number into our probability density function \small f(x).
-These two functions combined are then \small f(g(x)) so if \small g(x)=\textrm{arctanh}(x), this give us \small f(\textrm{arctanh}{(x)}).
-This is a transformed version of the probability density function fitting within \small (-1,1) on the x-axis – very close to what we wanted.
+Because the output of is a number in the interval , we can feed this number into our probability density function .
+These two functions combined are then so if , this give us .
+This is a transformed version of the probability density function fitting within on the x-axis – very close to what we wanted.
 Below is a plot of the Gaussian Distribution (with mean 0 and variance 1) transformed in such a way:

 This looks like it is doing what we want, but there is a little housekeeping left to do.

 Firstly, we don’t want distributions with the same tail properties but different scales to behave differently under this transformation.
 For instance, this transform would look different if we used a Gaussian Distribution with variance 2 rather than 1, even though the choice of variance doesn’t change the tail behaviour.
 This also cannot be dealt with by simply adjusting for the variance of the distribution, as distributions classed as “Wild” do not have a well-defined variance.
 We can however use the median of right-handed distributions, and the third quartile of symmetric distributions.
-Keeping zero mapping to zero, we can map the median of a right handed distribution defined on \small x\in[0,\infty) to 0.5, and we can map the third quartile of a distribution symmetric about 0 to 0.5 (effectively mapping to 0.5 the median of the part of the distribution defined on \small [0,\infty), which keeps both types consistent).
-This means that we want to adjust the transformation to make \small g(0.5)={median}_{[x,\infty)}(f), which would then neatly split the transformed graph into 4 vertical sections of equal width \small (-1,-0.5),\ (-0.5,0),\ (0,0.5),\ (0.5,1) corresponding to the intervals on the untransformed distribution of the four quartiles (or above and below the median for right-handed distributions).
-For \small g(x)=\textrm{arctanh}(x), we find that \small \textrm{arctanh}{(0.5)}=\frac{log(3)}{2} so we can simply rearrange this equation to give \small \frac{2}{\log(3)}\textrm{arctanh}{(0.5)}=1.
-This suggests that we should use \small g(x)={median}_{[0,\infty)}(f)\frac{2}{\log(3)}\textrm{arctanh}{(x)} going forwards, or for a more general function \small g(x), we want to look at the transformation \small f(g(x)\times\frac{{median}_{[0,\infty)}(f)}{g(1/2)}).
+Keeping zero mapping to zero, we can map the median of a right handed distribution defined on to 0.5, and we can map the third quartile of a distribution symmetric about 0 to 0.5 (effectively mapping to 0.5 the median of the part of the distribution defined on , which keeps both types consistent).
+This means that we want to adjust the transformation to make , which would then neatly split the transformed graph into 4 vertical sections of equal width corresponding to the intervals on the untransformed distribution of the four quartiles (or above and below the median for right-handed distributions).
+For , we find that so we can simply rearrange this equation to give .
+This suggests that we should use going forwards, or for a more general function , we want to look at the transformation .

 Secondly, the area under this graph is clearly not 1, so we need to adjust the transformation to make it preserve the area.
-This turns out to be very easily doable by an application of the chain rule – we know that \small \int_{-\infty}^{\infty}{f(x)dx=1}, and for any function \small g(x), the chain rule gives us \small \int_{-\infty}^{\infty}{f(g(x))\frac{dg(x)}{dx}dx=1}.
-This means that our transformation simply needs to be multiplied by the derivative of \small g(x)\times\frac{{median}_{[0,\infty)}(f)}{g(1/2)}, and it will meet our requirements.
-The expression \small k_{f,g}=\frac{{median}_{[0,\infty)}(f)}{g(1/2)} is a constant with respect to x, and can therefore be taken outside the derivative if necessary, so if we refer to this transformation as \small T_g(f,x), we get:
+This turns out to be very easily doable by an application of the chain rule – we know that , and for any function , the chain rule gives us .
+This means that our transformation simply needs to be multiplied by the derivative of , and it will meet our requirements.
+The expression is a constant with respect to x, and can therefore be taken outside the derivative if necessary, so if we refer to this transformation as , we get:

 This is still a very easy to apply transformation and we can see how it treats the Gaussian Distribution now that it has been adjusted to renormalize horizontal scaling and preserve the area under the curve.

-The Gaussian Distribution (mean 0, variance 1), given by the probability density function \small f(x)=\frac{1}{\sqrt{2\pi}}e^{-\frac{x^2}{2}} is shown on the two graphs below, before and after transformation:
+The Gaussian Distribution (mean 0, variance 1), given by the probability density function is shown on the two graphs below, before and after transformation:

-You can easily reproduce the second plot by typing the following into Wolfram Alpha, noting that the Gaussian Distribution with mean 0 and variance 1 has its third quartile at 0.67449 so you have \small k_{f,g}=\frac{0.67449}{\textrm{arctanh}(1/2)}:
+You can easily reproduce the second plot by typing the following into Wolfram Alpha, noting that the Gaussian Distribution with mean 0 and variance 1 has its third quartile at 0.67449 so you have :

 plot 1/sqrt(2π) e^(-g^2/2) dg/dx substitute g=0.67449 arctanh(x)/arctanh(0.5) from x=-1..1 y=0..0.6

 Importantly, this function is still 0 at x=1 and x=-1.
-Furthermore, as the area under the graph has been preserved by the transformation, the area under the curve between say x=0.99 and x=1 is the same as the area under the original un-transformed probability density function between \small x=\frac{2\times0.67449}{\log(3)}\textrm{arctanh}(0.99)=3.25 and \small x=\infty, or more generally \small \int_{t}^{1}{T_g(f,x)dx}=\int_{k_{f,g}\ g(t)}^{\infty}f(x)dx.
+Furthermore, as the area under the graph has been preserved by the transformation, the area under the curve between say x=0.99 and x=1 is the same as the area under the original un-transformed probability density function between and , or more generally .
 It can also be verified that using a Gaussian Distribution with a different variance gives the same result (e.g. variance of 4, which results in a third quartile at 1.34898).

 In terms of Mandelbrot’s seven states, the Gaussian Distribution falls into the Mild class.
-The transformation’s behaviour at \small \pm1 is fundamentally a statement about the tails, and the fact that they go to 0 under this transformation tells us that they decay at a certain rate.
-Whilst not yet a mathematically rigorous concept, it is easy to see how other distributions whose transformations also go to 0 at \small \pm1 might decay at similar enough rates to be counted as Mild.
+The transformation’s behaviour at is fundamentally a statement about the tails, and the fact that they go to 0 under this transformation tells us that they decay at a certain rate.
+Whilst not yet a mathematically rigorous concept, it is easy to see how other distributions whose transformations also go to 0 at might decay at similar enough rates to be counted as Mild.
 Let’s look at how this transformation treats a few different distributions.

 Generalised Gaussian Distribution with shape parameter 3 [before, after] – this distribution has even lighter tails than the Gaussian Distribution, which is reflected in the way that the “shoulders” of the second graph fall towards zero earlier than they did for the Gaussian Distribution: